What is a Florida Registered Agent for an LLC?

-For your company to be incorporated in Florida, it must name a “Florida Registered Agent” where the company can be reached if a lawsuit needs to be served in Florida.
+To start an LLC in Florida, you must name a “Florida Registered Agent”.
+This address can be viewed through sunbiz.org, which is the Florida Secretary of State’s official website.
+This statutory agent allows your LLC to be reached if a lawsuit needs to be served in Florida.
 This is a legal address for limited purposes.
-It is a “physical presence” in the state of incorporation for the purpose of “service of process”.
-This is the primary role of the registered agent.
-Individuals are generally not well-suited to act in this capacity.
-Although it is possible to use a residential address for an agent, that person would need to be generally available during business hours in case your company is sued.
-Therefore it is best to use a Florida Registered Agent.
+This is not the “Principal Business Address”.
+It is a “physical presence” in the state of incorporation for the purpose of “Service of Process”.
+This is the primary role of the Registered Agent.
+Individual residents of Florida are generally not well-suited to act in this capacity.
+Although it is possible to use a residential address for an agent, it is not ideal to list your residence as the address on file with the state.
+You may ask, “Why?”, and the answer is because that person would need to be generally available during business hours in case your company is sued.
+Additionally, having a publicly listed residential address is undesirable for many professions.
+For example, landlords usually do not want tenants to have access to their home address.
+Therefore, it is best to use a Florida Registered Agent.

-The reason to keep updated the correct address of the contact person for your company is because of what can go wrong if your company is sued and you are not provided with notice of the lawsuit.
-The Registered Agent receives and forwards lawsuits (called “service of process”) to the contact person it has on record at its “last known address”.
-Failure to respond to a lawsuit (also known as “service of process” in the form of a “summons” and “complaint”) in a timely manner will result in a judgment by default and financial liability or more against the company.
+The reason to keep updated the correct address of the contact person for your Florida company is because of what can go wrong if your company is sued and you are not provided with notice of the lawsuit.
+The Registered Agent receives and forwards lawsuits (called “Service of Process”) to the contact person it has on record at its “last known address”.
+Failure to respond to a lawsuit (also known as “Service of Process” in the form of a “summons” and “complaint”) in a timely manner will result in a judgment by default and financial liability or more against the company.
 Therefore, it is important to choose your Registered Agent on the basis of reliability in addition to low cost.

-The role of the Florida Registered Agent often starts at the moment of incorporation, where a Florida office is named.
-Typically, this office is the same as the incorporation service you have chosen for the formation process.
+The role of the Registered Agent in Florida often starts at the moment of incorporation, when a Florida statutory agent is named.
+The agent office is often the same as the incorporation service you have chosen for the formation process.
 The role of an incorporation service and the role of an agent are different.
 The incorporation service is merely the conduit that gets the company started.
-Conversely, the registered agent has the ongoing role for the life of the company, even if mostly disconnected to the underlying business.
+Conversely, the Registered Agent has the ongoing role for the life of the company, or until a new agent is appointed.

-Incnow would like to be your Florida Registered Agent.
-If named at the time of incorporating, typically one of the attorneys who manage the business will sign your Articles of Incorporation as the incorporator or your Florida LLC’s Articles of Formation as the Organizer.
-If you have any questions about changing registered agent to Incnow or have questions about needed agent services, please give us a call or email.
+IncNow would like to be your Florida Registered Agent.
+If named at the time of incorporating, typically one of the attorneys who manage the business will sign your Articles of Incorporation as the incorporator.
+If you have any questions about changing Registered Agent to IncNow or have questions about agent services, please give us a call or email.

 We look forward to assisting you.